 In the height of summer if you fancy a fresh water lake swim, there is a beautiful lake at St Estephe with a patrolled beach and canoes, paddle boards etc. all FREE and less than 6 km from Manzac!
 This has recently undergone a multi million Euro refurbishment, and is looking wonderful.
 There’s also a restaurant there where you can grab a bite to eat or an ice cream, as well as some lovely walking.

 A bit further away at 13 km but a lovely cycle ride is Grand Etang de St Saud.
 This also has a cafe and restaurant.

 The French countryside is seriously idyllic and canoeing down one of the many rivers offers a uniquely laid back perspective on it.
 We have a number of rivers and operators in the area.

 As we have our own river frontage, fishing is a popular option for our guests.
 It’s fun and relaxing to sit and while away the hours with a line and maybe get a bite or two.
 For the more serious fishers amongst you, there are many big public lakes where fishing is allowed (with a licence), including two within a five mile drive.

 Just under fifteen miles away the Caves of Villars are a fascinating day out, with cave paintings dating back 17,000 years – some of the oldest examples in the world.
 The six hundred metres of passageways and galleries are easily accessible and feature wonderful examples of stalactites, stalagmites, pillars and so on..

-The area is home to a number of absolutely wonderful castles of both architectural and historical interest.
+The area is home to a number of absolutely wonderful chateau of both architectural and historical interest.
 Some of our favourites in the area are the following, although there are plenty more to find!

-CHATEAU DE BOUREILLES.
+CHATEAU DE BOURDEILLES.
 The Chateau de Bourdeilles is made up of two parts – the Keep dates from Medieval times and the palace from Renaissance times.
 These are built on a rocky outcrop overlooking the Dronne River.